Automatic Surface Tension Analysis

 Automatic Test Process

 This Automatic Tensiometer eliminates inconsistencies resulting from different people doing the surface tension analysis.
 The operation is as simple as loading the test sample just above the ring or plate and pressing the start button.
-During the process of the test the force is continually shown on the digital display.
-When doing interfacial surface tension analysis, the interface is clearly detected and analyzed.
+During the process of the test, the force is continually shown on the digital display.

 Temperature Control Option